 We aim to recruit people whose personal values and behaviours align with the NHS values outlined in the NHS Constitution and our own values and behaviours.
 Our main office is in St Austell, although there is potential to work from other NHS sites that we currently occupy.
 We like to be flexible with our employees and will discuss options available to you during your interview.
-You can find out more about NHS Kernow in the About Us section of our website.
+Find out more about NHS Kernow in the about us section of our website.

 Employees are paid in line with the national Agenda for Change agreement.
-You can read more about the pay scales here.
 We also offer:

 Healthy workplace initiatives include providing staff with advice on healthy eating; facilitating workshops on avoiding stress and back pain and involvement in physical activities including the Cornwall Beach Games.

 NHS employers aim to create a workforce that reflects the diversity of the community they serve, and we have:

 The NHS provides a voluntary pension scheme that employees are eligible to join if they wish.
 Read about the NHS Pension Scheme.

 NHS Kernow is committed to developing its people and there are a wide range of training and personal development opportunities available to support the organisation to achieve excellence through a competent and confident workforce.

 Contact our human resources team by email firstname.lastname@example.org.

 Personal information about unsuccessful candidates will be held for 12 months after the recruitment exercise has been completed, it will then be destroyed or deleted.
 We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.

 Once a person has taken up employment with us, we will compile a file relating to their employment.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
 Once their employment with the NHS Kernow has ended, we will retain the file in accordance with the requirements of our retention schedule and will then delete it.